clangd/vscode-clangd/README.md

 ![Format-on-type](doc-assets/format.png)

-The style used for formatting (and certain other operations) is controlled by the .clang-format file is controlled by the project's [.clang-format file](https://clang.llvm.org/docs/ClangFormatStyleOptions.html).
+The style used for formatting (and certain other operations) is controlled by the project's [.clang-format file](https://clang.llvm.org/docs/ClangFormatStyleOptions.html).

 ### Refactoring